ehwest/mdn_qms/Quality_Manual/README.md

 -   Quality Manual

--   Documented procedures and records required by domestic and
+-   Documented procedures and records required by domestic andinternational regulations
-    > international regulations

--   Documents, including records, determined by the organization as
-    > necessary to ensure quality
+-   Documents, including records, determined by the organization as necessary to ensure quality

 -   Other documentation specified by applicable regulatory requirements